BSDExabio/OpenMDlr-amber/README.md

 ```
 ```

+**Viewing Trajectory:**

+The relevant files for viewing trajectory in VMD are "prmtop" (file type: AMBER7 Param) and "siman1.nc", "siman2.nc", etc (let VMD determine the file type automatically), up to the number of cycles of simulated annealing.

 **Use:**

 Please feel free to use/modify code.
 Everything is completely open-source.
+This work was done at the Center for Molecular Biophysics at Oak Ridge National Lab.
 Contact jesskwoods (at) gmail.com with corrections, questions, comments.

 **References:**